Can You Bring Skin Care Products On a Plane? 2023

 Note

-In some cases It doesn’t matter if it meets the requirements above.
-The TSA cares more about the safety of the passengers on the aircraft than they do about any skincare product.
+Unfortunately; in some cases It doesn’t matter if it meets the requirements above.
+The TSA cares more about the safety of the passengers on the aircraft than they do about any skincare products.

 If you really care about your skincare products, keep them in your checked luggage.
 That way you can be sure that the TSA won’t take them off your hands.

-I checked the TSA social media to find more answers.
+I checked the TSA social media to find some answers.

 Hanna wanted to know if her serum filled gel ample need to comply with the TSA 3-1-1 liquids rule.